openvinotoolkit/openvino_notebooks/notebooks/244-modelscope-damo-text2video/README.md

 The ZeroScope model is trained on a dataset of over 9,000 videos and 29,000 tagged frames.
 It uses a diffusion model to generate videos, which means that it starts with a random noise image and gradually adds detail to it until it matches the text description.
 The ZeroScope model is still under development, but it has already been used to create some impressive videos.
 For example, it has been used to create videos of people dancing, playing sports, and even driving cars.

 The ZeroScope model is a powerful tool that can be used to create various videos, from simple animations to complex scenes.
-It is still under development, but it has the potential to revolutionize the way we create and consume video cont
+It is still under development, but it has the potential to revolutionize the way we create and consume video content.

 Both versions of the ZeroScope model are available on Hugging Face: